 One way of taking your pension pot a bit at a time is to spread your tax-free cash across all withdrawals.
 You can take a number of lump sums from your pension pot over time.
 And each time you take a lump sum, 25% of it is usually tax free and you may pay tax on the other 75%.

 Different providers have different rules around taking your tax-free cash gradually.

-Even once you start to take lump sums from it, the money in your pension pot with The People’s Pension will continue to be invested.
+Even once you start to take lump sums from it, the money left in your pension pot with The People’s Pension will continue to be invested.
 So, as with every investment, the value of your pension pot can go up and down.

 How does it work?

 How do I take lump sums from my pension pot?

 How much can I take at a time?